malorydodge/greenhouse-gas-emissions/README.md

 # greenhouse-gas-emissions

-A Vue.js web application built to visualize greenhouse gas emissions data for USA, Japan, China, India, France and Brazil to allow for comparison and analysis.
-This app allows filtering the data displayed in the interactive charts and responsive table by year and country.
+A Vue.js web application that visualizes greenhouse gas emissions data for USA, Japan, China, India, France and Brazil to allow for comparison and analysis.
+This app displays data in the interactive charts and responsive table and allows filtering by year and country.

 # Technologies used